datakurre/blog/content/blog/2022/02/carrot-rcc-playground/index.md

 $ vagrant provision
 ```

-In-place upgrades with `vagrant provision` is made possible by building the playground virtual machine on top of [NixOS](https://nixos.org/) (check the repository for the [full virtual machine configuration in Nix](https://github.com/datakurre/carrot-rcc/tree/main/vagrant)).
+In-place upgrades with `vagrant provision` are possible, because the playground virtual machine has been built on top of [NixOS](https://nixos.org/) (check the repository for the [full virtual machine configuration in Nix](https://github.com/datakurre/carrot-rcc/tree/main/vagrant)).

-Finally, the playground may be destroyed with:
+Finally, the playground may be removed with:

 ```shell
 $ vagrant destroy